grnhse/greenhouse-api-docs/source/includes/candidate-ingestion/_introduction.md

 Basic users have the most restrictions, since their abilities in the UI are also very limited:

 Basic users can:

+* Retrieve jobs
-* *Retreive jobs* Retreive information about the current user
+* Retrieve information about the current user
-* *Create prospects* on no jobs Create candidates on jobs
+* Create prospects on no jobs
+* Create candidates on jobs

 They can't:

+* Retrieve prospects
-* *Retreive prospects* Retreive candidates
+* Retrieve candidates
 * Create a tracking link

 <aside class="warning">